Snowboarding

 she/her/hers: why pronouns matter

-Technologist/entrepreneur, artist/maker, social enterprise founder, mama, lifelong learner, prolific reader and sharer, scanner and multipotentialite, snowboarder-skier, hiker, traveler, consultant, connector, Associate Real Estate Broker (inactive, but licensed), thought partner, NFT minter and metaverse explorer, solopreneur, wife, rural community contributor, 40-something, multi-hyphenate, empathetic, compassionate, LEGO SERIOUS PLAY, Scrum facilitating, researching and architecting, certified yoga instructor, former classroom teacher, former photojournalist, intrapreneuring, domain collecting, idea generating, nerdy human.
+Technologist/former entrepreneur, artist/maker, social enterprise founder, mama, lifelong learner, prolific reader and sharer, scanner and multipotentialite, snowboarder-skier, roller skater, hiker, traveler, consultant, connector, Associate Real Estate Broker (inactive, but licensed), thought partner, NFT minter and metaverse explorer, solopreneur, wife, rural community contributor, 40-something, multi-hyphenate, empathetic, compassionate, LEGO SERIOUS PLAY, Scrum facilitating (not dogmatically!), researching and architecting, certified yoga instructor, former classroom teacher, former photojournalist, intrapreneuring, domain collecting, idea generating, nerdy human.

 Connect with Becca on LinkedIn.